6 Proven Tips to Save Money During the Festival Season

 Have you ever tried comparing the same product in the offline market?

-Your first thoughts might be who has the time to go to the market and spend hours.
-I will share an example to reinforce the fact that it is absolutely necessary to explore physical stores every once in a while.
+Your first thoughts might be, who has the time to spend hours going to the market?
+I will share an example to reinforce that it is vital to explore physical stores occasionally.
 Especially when you have to go bulk shopping.

-I bought a laptop table online a month ago.
-I was pretty happy with it until I saw the same table in a nearby market at half the price.
+I bought a laptop table online a month ago and was pretty happy with it until I saw the same table at half the price in a nearby market.

 Lesson: Not everything is cheaper online.